 Generally speaking ARVEs embedding for unlisted providers should be pretty straight forward.

-For versions 9.0+ all you have to do is paste the iframe embed code a site give you into the Gutenberg block.
-When using Classic Editor and Shortcode UI you can also just paste the iframe embed code and the
+All you have to do is paste the iframe embed code a site gives you into the Gutenberg block or when using Classic Editor and Shortcode UI you can also just paste the iframe embed code and the

 ARVE assumes a URL is an iframe